kworam/ProcScript/README.md

 The constructor function takes an array of Proc Instances.
 It type-checks the array and ensures it is not empty.
 `getArray` returns the type-checked array of Proc Instances.

+ProcScript pre-defines four ProcRunners for your convenience.
+Set a timeout for a ProcRunner by calling PS.Proc.setTimeout() before running it.
+Abort a running ProcRunner by calling PS.Proc.abort() on it.

+Here are the names and signatures of the four pre-defined ProcRunners:

+	PS.SequenceProcRunner
+    fnGetSignature: function () {
+        return {
+            procList: [PS.ProcList]
+        };
+    }

+PS.SequenceProcRunner runs the specified list of Procs in sequence.
+If any Proc fails, PS.SequenceProcRunner fails.

+	PS.FallbackProcRunner
+    fnGetSignature: function () {
+        return {
+            procList: [PS.ProcList],
+            fallbackIndex: ["number", "out"]
+        };
+    }

+PS.FallbackProcRunner runs the specified list of Procs in sequence.
+If all the Procs fail, PS.FallbackProcRunner fails.
+Otherwise, PS.FallbackProcRunner returns the index of the first Proc to succeed in 'fallbackIndex' and does not run the remaining Procs.

+	PS.RaceProcRunner
+    fnGetSignature: function () {
+        return {
+            procList: [PS.ProcList],
+            winnerIndex: ["number", "out"]
+        };
+    }

+PS.RaceProcRunner starts all of the Procs in the specified list running simultaneously.
+If all the Procs fail, PS.RaceProcRunner fails.
+Otherwise, PS.RaceProcRunner returns the index of the first Proc to succeed in 'fallbackIndex'.

+	PS.ParallelProcRunner
+    fnGetSignature: function () {
+        return {
+            procList: [PS.ProcList]
+        };
+    }

+PS.ParallelProcRunner starts all of the Procs in the specified list running simultaneously.
+If any of the Procs fail, PS.ParallelProcRunner fails.

 PS.Proc API
 -------------